-We serve lunch and dinner family-style, which yields many benefits.
+We serve all our meals family-style, which yields many benefits.
 Family-style meals are when the components of a meal are put on the table in bowls or plates so everyone can serve themselves.
 The bowls and/or plates are passed around and put back in the middle of the table where more can be eaten if desired.
 Not only does family style enhance the experience of mealtime by mimicking a large family meal, but it also promotes responsive feeding and encourages better self-regulation of intake and positive weight-related outcomes.
 At the beginning of the term, all campers and staff participate in meal orientation to learn the ins and outs of family-style dining.

 - Waffles, sausage, syrup, butter, eggs